 In the case of RCPI-based specialties, you are required to complete two stages of training:

-During Basic Specialist Training you work as a Senior House Officer (SHO), mostly in hospitals and always under the supervision of a more experienced doctor.
+During Basic Specialist Training you work as a Senior House Officer (SHO) in hospitals under the supervision of a more experienced doctor.

 You cannot start a training programme in Public Health Medicine, Occupational Medicine or Pathology (excluding Histopathology) directly after internship.